aridjayarecipes/cutesrecipes.web.app/content/post/2528-how-to-prepare-favorite-healthy-soup-to-boost-immunity-naturally.md

 1. Take 1 tsp Coriander leaves to garnish

 Beta carotene, which your body converts into vitamin A , helps keep your eyes and skin healthy.
-Vitamin D helps regulate the immune system and is thought to boost our body&#39;s natural defenses against diseases.
+Vitamin D helps regulate the immune system and is thought to boost our body's natural defenses against diseases.
 So as we start a new week, up here in Canada where Coco is working, things look pretty different than a week ago.
-That&#39;s why I am focusing on trying to use nutritious, immune system boosting ingredients that help my kids (and Pete and I) to be as healthy as possible.
+That's why I am focusing on trying to use nutritious, immune system boosting ingredients that help my kids (and Pete and I) to be as healthy as possible.

 <!--inarticleads2-->